OneSignalDevelopers/onesignal-go-sample/README.md

 ## Ask a question about OneSignal

-You can ask questions about the OneSignal xxx SDK and related topics in the **onesignal-xxx-sdk** repository.
+You can ask questions about the OneSignal Go API client and related topics in the [onesignal-go-api](https://github.com/onesignal/onesignal-go-api) repository.

 🙋‍♂️ [Ask a question](https://github.com/OneSignal/onesignal-go-api/issues/new?assignees=&labels=triage&template=ask-question.yml&title=%5Bquestion%5D%3A+)